 I hope you have found this information helpful.
 Please feel free to get in touch with me if there is more you would like to hear about.

-As things have evolved, there are many laptop mats that shield from wireless technology (HF).
+As things have evolved, there are many laptop mats that shield from wireless technology (RF).

-These can increase what you are exposed to – they bounce the HF back off the mat – so if you are sitting over it, it can be a double whammy.
+RF EME can bounce back off the mat.
+This can increase what you are exposed to.
+So if you are sitting over it, it can be a double whammy.

 Available in store now – all for shielding/reducing your exposure to ELF AC Electric Fields: